Dhiya-Natarajan/Movie-Catalogue/README.md

 ## Key Features

+- **Real-time Movie Data**
-✨ **Real-time Movie Data**: Integrates with the TMDB API for up-to-the-minute information on movies and TV shows, including descriptions, ratings, trailers, and cast details.
+  Integrates with the TMDB API for up-to-the-minute information on movies and TV shows, including descriptions, ratings, trailers, and cast details.

+- **Secure User Authentication**
-🔐 **Secure User Authentication**: JWT-based authentication ensures user data is secure.
+  JWT-based authentication ensures user data is secure.
 Users can sign up, log in, and manage their sessions safely.

-❤️ **Personalized Favorites & Watchlist**: Logged-in users can add movies to a personal "Favorites" list and a separate "Watchlist" for future viewing.
+- **Personalized Favorites & Watchlist**
+  Logged-in users can add movies to a personal "Favorites" list and a separate "Watchlist" for future viewing.

-🎬 **Dynamic Movie Browsing & Discovery**: Browse movies by categories like "Now Playing," "Top Rated," and "Popular."
+- **Dynamic Movie Browsing & Discovery**
+  Browse movies by categories like "Now Playing," "Top Rated," and "Popular."

-🔍 **Advanced Search & Filtering**: A powerful search functionality allows users to find movies by title and filter results by genre.
+- **Advanced Search & Filtering**
+  A powerful search functionality allows users to find movies by title and filter results by genre.

+- **Responsive Design**
-📱 **Responsive Design**: A modern UI built with React, Tailwind CSS, and Bootstrap ensures a seamless experience across all devices, from desktops to mobile phones.
+  A modern UI built with React, Tailwind CSS, and Bootstrap ensures a seamless experience across all devices, from desktops to mobile phones.

 ---